 Scientists at North Dakota State University have developed a method to produce epoxidized sucrose esters of fatty acids (ESEFAs).
 These are macromolecules with a rigid sucrose core from which 8 arms extend, the arms derived from fatty acids.
 ESEFAs have extraordinary versatility with respect to potential uses and manufacturing processes.

-Glycidyl carbamate (GC) functional resins are used due to their high mechanical strength, toughness and abrasion and chemical resistance associated with polyurethanes as well as the convenience of epoxy-amine chemistry.
+Glycidyl carbamate (GC) functional resins are used due to their high mechanical strength, toughness and abrasion, and chemical resistance associated with polyurethanes as well as the convenience of epoxy-amine chemistry.
 Webster et al. have combined these resins with polydimethylsiloxane to develop self-stratified coatings that yield coatings having low surface energy as well as reduce the hazards of isocyanates.

 Scientists at NDSU have developed styrenated soybean oil derivatives that can be used as a direct replacement for naphthenic and aromatic oils in rubber processing.
 A particularly promising derivative is soybean oil (SBO) modified with polystyrene (SBO-PS).
 Tests using this bio-based rubber processing oil produced rubber with improved wet and ice traction with preserved low rolling resistance, while also providing better tensile properties, and similar durometer hardness and tear resistance, as compared with naphthenic and aromatic oils.
-These results demonstrate that non-toxic soybean oil derivatives can provide high performing alternatives to the more toxic naphthenic and aromatic oils that are currently used for rubber processing.
+These results demonstrate that non-toxic soybean oil derivatives can provide high-performing alternatives to the more toxic naphthenic and aromatic oils that are currently used for rubber processing.
 See for example the figure below, comparing naphthenic oil (NO), SBO-PS, and a 50/50 mixture of the two.

-Scientists at NDSU have developed a new material that can be applied to gravel roads for suppression of road dust.
+Scientists at NDSU have developed a new material that can be applied to gravel roads for the suppression of road dust.
 The material is made from the huge waste stream that is generated during the production of biodiesel which is primarily glycerol and biodegradable or bio-derived fatty acid esters.
-The new material is made up of mono- and di-gylcerides that are synthesized from a combination of waste glycerol and soybean oil triglycerides.
-Upon application to the road surface, the glycerides undergo crosslinking reactions to form a larger, more stable molecules.
+The new material is made up of mono- and di-glycerides that are synthesized from a combination of waste glycerol and soybean oil triglycerides.
+Upon application to the road surface, the glycerides undergo crosslinking reactions to form larger, more stable molecules.